oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 ### Phase 1 - Tech Preview

-*   Add Quantum as an external provider.
+*   Add Neutron as an external provider.
     -   Support for Linux Bridge plugin
     -   Support for OVS plugin?
-*   Each quantum plugin will have a corresponding vNIC driver in VDSM, that can connect the vNIC to quantum.
+*   Each Neutron plugin will have a corresponding vNIC driver in VDSM, that can connect the vNIC to Neutron.
     -   Current implementation will be done by hooks.
 *   No support for pre-built ovirt-node (or RHEV-H).
-*   Integration - with Quantum Grizzly.
+*   Integration - with Neutron Grizzly.

 #### Network provider entity